Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-The most obvious physical causes of aggression in cats is pain.
+The most obvious physical cause of aggression in cats is pain.
 Having worked at an animal hospital, I have seen my fair share of aggressive cats.
 In many cases, the cats proved to be far more aggressive and damaging than dogs.
 As a veterinary assistant, you surely do not want to deal with a very angry cat.
 Fortunately, special restraint techniques make treatment possible, sometimes requiring the help of others.

-Physical causes of Cat Aggression
+Physical Causes of Cat Aggression

-Before assuming your cat is just plain mean or aggressive because of some behavioral problem, it is important to rule out some medical condition.
+Before assuming your cat is just plain mean or aggressive because of some behavioral problem, it is important to rule out a medical condition.
 If your cat is usually friendly and now out of the blue is hissing, does not want to be picked up and this is totally out of character, assume a painful condition or some other underlying physical problem known for causing aggressive displays.

-Chronic conditions such as arthritis, dental disease or poor eyesight may cause cats to become grumpy and unwilling to be touched.
+Chronic conditions such as arthritis, dental disease, or poor eyesight may cause cats to become grumpy and unwilling to be touched.
 Have a veterinarian screen your cat for any underlying health disorders.
-While cats tend to hide their pain because this makes them vulnerable, when there is pain, the cat is likely to change attitude.
+While cats tend to hide their pain because this makes them vulnerable, when there is pain, the cat is likely to change its attitude.

-Cats affected by this disorder may exhibit behavior changes along with increased drinking, increased urination, weight loss, vomiting and diarrhea.
+Cats affected by this disorder may exhibit behavior changes along with increased drinking, increased urination, weight loss, vomiting, and diarrhea.
 Behavior changes may consist of aggression, nervousness, and hyperactivity.
 Worth running a thyroid panel if your cat has had recent behavioral changes and you cannot find a reasonable culprit.

 If you encounter a stray cat that is aggressive, stay away as it may have rabies.
 Consider rabies as well in unvaccinated cats that appear aggressive and that are kept outdoors in contact with wildlife.
 Should you encounter an aggressive stray cat, call animal control.
-They are best equipped to restrain such cats and have them evaluated for Rabies.
+They are best equipped to restrain such cats and have them evaluated for rabies.
 While rabies is rare, it is such a serious disease that you must rule it out if an unvaccinated stray cat bites you or scratches you.

 Psychological Causes of Aggression in Cats